riflechess/riflechess.github.io/stp/summaries/Zoning_Committee_Meeting.md

 date:
 ---
 #### Meeting Info
-**Meeting Type:** Zoning Committee Meeting **Purpose:** Discuss zoning proposals, variances, and other land-use issues affecting the city **Date/Time:** Wednesday, March 22, 2023, 6:00 PM - 8:30 PM **Location:** Saint Paul City Hall, Room 200
+**Type:** Zoning Committee Meeting
+**Purpose:** To discuss zoning regulations, proposals, and concerns in the City of Saint Paul **Date/Time:** February 22, 2023, 5:00 PM - 7:30 PM **Location:** City Hall Council Chambers, Saint Paul, MN

 #### Summary
 The Zoning Committee meeting covered several topics:

-* **Proposal to rezone a property on University Avenue**: The proposal aims to allow for mixed-use development, including residential and commercial units.
-Some committee members expressed concerns about potential parking issues and traffic congestion.
-* **Discussion of variance requests**: A few residents spoke in favor of granting variances for homes with non-compliant additions.
-Committee members debated the merits of granting variances, with some arguing that it would set a precedent for future variances.
-* **Update on Saint Paul's comprehensive plan**: The city planner presented an update on the comprehensive plan, highlighting initiatives to promote affordable housing and community development.

-The proposal to rezone the University Avenue property was voted 5-2 in favor of approval.
-However, some committee members expressed reservations about the potential impact on parking and traffic.
-Committee member Rachel Johnson stated that while she supported the proposal, she had concerns about the lack of specific plans for addressing parking shortages.

-No vote was taken on the variance requests, as it was decided to table the discussion until the next meeting.

-In other news, several residents spoke in favor of designating a community garden on a vacant lot in the city's East Side.
-The proposal is expected to be brought before the full City Council for a vote.

-The comprehensive plan update was generally well-received by committee members, who acknowledged the need for more affordable housing and community development initiatives.
+* **Proposal for Rezoning on University Avenue**: The committee discussed a proposal to rezone a commercial property on University Avenue.
+After some debate, the proposal was approved with a 7-2 vote.
+	+ Concerns raised by opponents included potential gentrification and increased traffic congestion in the area.
+	+ Supporters argued that the rezoning would attract new businesses and improve the overall aesthetic of the neighborhood.
+* **New Zoning Regulations for Large Developments**: The committee reviewed proposed zoning regulations aimed at guiding large-scale development projects.
+A motion to approve the regulations was introduced but tabled until the next meeting due to some members' concerns about the scope and potential impact on local communities.
+	+ Some committee members felt that the regulations did not adequately address issues related to displacement of long-time residents and lack of affordable housing options.

+Note: More detailed discussions on these topics may be available through recorded meeting footage or by contacting the Zoning Committee directly.